Remedium No. 0 – Morning

-A mix of 8 herbs that balance and strengthen each other: the pungent and decisive flavor of cocoa and cinnamon harmonizes with the sweet aroma of honeybush and the nutty hint of rooibos.
-Finally, ginkgo, hypericum, poppy and ginseng act in synergy, favoring tone, good mood and energy.
+A mix of 8 herbs that balance and reinforce each other: the sharp, pungent flavor of cocoa and cinnamon are balanced with the sweet honey aroma of honeybush and the nutty taste of rooibos; ginkgo, St. John’s Wort, poppy, and ginseng act synergistically to promote tone, good mood, and energy.

 Honeybush, Cyclopia intermedia